 Why don’t boats have headlights?
 (Scientific Explanation)

 A headlight is a light source that emits photons that can bounce off objects and return to your eyes.
 Your brain then interprets them and tells you what you’re seeing.
 But you need a light powerful enough to illuminate the area you’re looking at.
 The light’s power is dispersed across its beam’s full width.
-Then when the light hits an object, the small bit of its beam that hits the object is reflected.
+Then when the light hits an object, the tiny bit of its beam that hits the object is reflected.

 It is again dispersed, meaning that only a tiny fraction of the original light returns to you.
 That’s fine in a car.
 You want a narrow-ish area right ahead of you, extending out far enough that you can take action to avoid the things you see.
 Even at motorway speeds, around 100 meters should be enough.

-- With a boat, 100 meters is not enough to take any action.
+• With a boat, 100 meters is not enough to take any action.

-A large cargo ship needs more than a mile to stop with two such vessels approaching each other.
+A large cargo ship needs more than a mile to stop, with two such vessels approaching each other.
 We need at least two miles of visibility to take action in time.
 Do you know how bright a car’s headlight is?
 Think how much brighter a ship’s headlight would need to have the same effect.

-- Ships still use lights, but they’re nav lights.
+• Ships still use lights, but they’re nav lights.

 Every seaworthy vessel is fitted with nav lights.
 The idea is that they’re arranged in a standardized, distinctive way so that other vessels can see you.
 Also, it is for identifying how you are moving as nav lights are fitted to the target vessel.
 Their power only needs to be sufficient to be seen by other vessels.